DebugBSD/WorldEditor/README.md

 - Particle Editor.
 - Sound.
 - Add Fade In/Out (see Blend/Disolve in ImageMagick)
+- Think carefully about how to update all views.

 # NOTE
 - Zoom in/out is dangerous because when zooming too much, we lost the image.
 We should find another way to zoom in/out the image without losing the image.